Hiking in search of the Lucky Bean tree, Bwindi

 “Yes!” answered Adolf.

-“I turned my stick at an angle and the Silverback thought I was going to hit him.”
+“I had turned my walking stick at an angle and the Silverback thought I was going to hit him.”
 (Adolf imitated the gorilla covering his head with his hands as if to protect himself).

 Just look at this cutie!
 The Muzungu’s first encounter with Uganda’s Mountain Gorillas was in 2010 when I trekked to see the Habinyanja group at Buhoma

-At that point, the Muzungu decided to play it safe and rethink her wildlife wishlist for the day and was very happy to settle for some birding highlights that included:
+After hearing Adolf’s alarming gorilla tale, the Muzungu decided to reconsider her wildlife wishlist for the day.
+I was very happy to settle for some birding highlights that included:

 Each new bird sighting gets a TICK

 The total tracking time was around six hours, in which we covered 17.5 km (most of which seemed to be uphill!)
-Our steadfast guide Adolf paced our walk just right and I thoroughly enjoyed all of it, even the steep bits!
+Our steadfast guide Adolf paced our walk just right and I thoroughly enjoyed the whole experience, even the steep bits!

 Nkuringo walking Safari Bwindi Uganda